Every Deevid AI feature, with a real prompt you can try.

 What it does

-Type a short prompt, hit Enhance, get a full production prompt with subject/action/setting/mood/camera/lens/motion fleshed out.
+Type a short prompt, hit Enhance, get a fuller prompt with subject, action, setting, mood, camera, lens and motion fleshed out.
 The enhancer is good — not perfect.
 It'll occasionally over-prescribe lighting or add a lens spec you didn't want.
-Treat it as a starting point, not a final answer.
+Treat it as a starting point.
 For beginners, it halves the time to a usable first render.

 Real-world use case